mmistakes/minimal-mistakes/_posts/2012-03-14-layout-excerpt-defined.md

 ---
-title: "Template: Excerpt (Defined)"
+title: "Layout: Excerpt (Defined)"
 excerpt: "This is a user-defined post excerpt.
 It should be displayed in place of the post content in archive-index pages."
 categories:
-  - Template
+  - Layout
   - Uncategorized
 tags:
   - content
   - excerpt
-  - template
+  - layout
 ---

 This is the post content.
 It should be displayed in place of the user-defined excerpt in archive-index pages.